 How to define your vertical market

-You know your company inside and out, so you likely have an idea of what verticals work best for your business model.
-But it's smart to take a step back and objectively evaluate the market, your customers, and your business, too, so you have solid data to back up your assumptions.
+You know your company inside and out, so you likely have an idea of what verticals work best for your business model, and as the seasons change so do your marketing needs.
+Therefore, defining your vertical market and your seasonal marketing strategy is crucial for staying ahead of the curve.
+It's smart to take a step back and objectively evaluate the market, your customers, and your business, too, so you have solid data to back up your assumptions.

 Consider your product or service.
 Ask yourself questions including, "What are the unique selling points of my product or service?
 How do our features compare with those of our competitors?
 What problem does my product or service solve?
 What segment of my market would be most interested?"